BitcoinUnlimited/BUIP/BUIP-HF/buip-hf-technical-spec.md

 ## Introduction

-This document described proposed requirements for a block size Hard Fork (HF).
+This document describes proposed requirements for a block size Hard Fork (HF).

 BUIP 55 specified a block height fork.
 This BUIP-HF specification is inspired by the idea of a flag day, but changed to a time-based fork due